-\begin{remark} The extension of the bound \eqref{eq:1june22} from $H^2(\T)$ to $H^1(\T)$ would also follow from the theory of quadratic forms \cite{Kato}, \cite{ReedSimon2}; indeed, relative boundedness of a self-adjoint operator yields relative boundedness of the associated closed quadratic form, which has a representation in terms of the positive square root of the operator. \end{remark}
+\begin{remark} The extension of the bound \eqref{eq:1june22} from $H^2(\T)$ to $H^1(\T)$ would also follow from the theory of quadratic forms \cite{Kato,ReedSimon2}; indeed, relative boundedness of a self-adjoint operator yields relative boundedness of the associated closed quadratic form, which has a representation in terms of the positive square root of the operator. \end{remark}

-Before proving Lemma~\ref{lem:1june29}, our final bound uniform in the quasimomentum needed to prove Theorem~\ref{thm:Fill2.1analog}, we prove the auxiliary lemmas Lemmas~\ref{lem:pointwise} and \ref{lem:1june30}.
-The first is a simple pointwise estimate for functions in $H^1(\R)\cap \dom(|X|^s)$, $s>0$, which will allow us to relax the assumptions on the regularity and decay of our initial states in many of the statements which follow.
-The second will allow us to manipulate an explicitly defined representative for $U\psi(k,q)$ for these initial states.
+Before proving Lemma~\ref{lem:1june29}, our second uniform estimate needed to prove Theorem~\ref{thm:Quantper}, we prove the auxiliary Lemmas~\ref{lem:pointwise} and \ref{lem:1june30}.
+The first is a simple pointwise estimate for functions in $H^1(\R)\cap \dom(|X|^s)$, $s>0$, which will allow us to minimize the assumptions on the regularity and decay of our initial states in many of the statements which follow.
+The second shows that the series defining $U\psi(k,q)$ for these initial states converges pointwise.
 We will use the Sobolev norms defined by

 for $n=1,2$, where $\hat{\psi}$ denotes the Fourier transform of $\psi$, and $\psi^{(n)}$ denotes the $n'th$ weak derivative.

 \begin{lemma} Let $\psi\in H^1(\R)\cap \dom(|X|^s)$ for $s>0$.
 Then, there is a constant $C$ with $|\psi(x)|\leq \frac{C}{1+|x|^{s/2}}$ for all $x\in \R$. \end{lemma}